filamentgroup/svg-to-png/README.md

 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).

 ## Release History
+* v2.0.0 - Breaking change, pngfolder no longer works nor is there at all as an option.
+Relic of a time where it was necessary.
 * v1.0.0 - Take arrays, add minification capabilities
 * v0.7.0 - Update Phantom for cert error
 * v0.6.0 - Phantom bug fix